fr33m1nd/SQL.Server_Construction_DB/README.md

 ## Queries
 There are 17 queries I wrote to process the data.
-All of these queries will be shown in the Live Video Demo.
+They will all be shown in the Live Video Demo.
-Otherwise they are included in the SQL script in this repository.
+Otherwise they are included as part of the whole SQL script in this repository.
 <br>
 <br>